cloudsmithconsulting/cds-for-code/README.md

 The VsCode addin handles these tasks in your development loop.

-- [X] Connect to Dynamics 365 servers (8.0+)
+- [X] Connect to CDS environments (8.0+)
 - [X] View and inspect metadata on each server connection
-- [X] Package and deploy Dynamics solutions from server into version control
+- [X] Package and deploy CDS solutions from server into version control
-- [X] Package and deploy Dynamics solution from version control into server
+- [X] Package and deploy CDS solution from version control into server
 - [X] Generate entities using CrmSvcUtil
 - [ ] Customize the CrmSvcUtil experience (coming soon)
 - [X] Author web resources with VsCode
-- [X] Put Dynamics solution assets into version control
+- [X] Put CDS solution assets into version control
 - [x] Build and deploy plugins using VsCode
 - [x] Deploy assets into solution using pre-made templates